Florida Maritime Museum

-The museum tells a number of stories pertaining to all aspects of Florida’s maritime history.
+The museum tells a number of stories pertaining to all aspects of Florida's maritime history.
 Exhibits include historic photographs, boat models, tools, instruments, and other historic artifacts.
-The museum also features a large collection of shells from the Gulf of Mexico.
-The museum is also home to a folk school that teaches traditional Florida skills and a research library with a variety of books, plans, logs, diaries, periodicals, letters, records and related archival material whose content is relevant to research concerning maritime subjects, with special emphases on Florida’s Gulf Coast.
+The museum also features a large collection of shells from the Gulf of Mexico and a research library with a variety of books, plans, logs, diaries, periodicals, letters, records and related archival material whose content is relevant to research concerning maritime subjects, with special emphases on Florida's Gulf Coast.
+The museum is also home to The Folk School, which teaches traditional Florida maritime skills and folk art.